andy9705/andy9705.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am Ph.D. student at Seoul National University, advised by Prof. Kyomin Jung.
+Hi, I am a Ph.D. student at Seoul National University, advised by Prof. Kyomin Jung.
 I aim to develop AI systems that are both beneficial and safe for society.
 To achieve this, I am focusing on:

+(1) Enabling LLMs to understand and interact across multiple modalities (Multimodal LLMs),

-(1) Enhancing decoding control for more reliable and precise response,
+(2) Enhancing decoding control for more reliable and precise responses,

-(2) Exploring multi-agent systems to enable dynamic and collaborative AI interactions.
+(3) Exploring multi-agent systems to enable dynamic and collaborative AI interactions.